Porter Traditional School, a Prince William school all of two months old, is designing its traditions as it goes along.

 Parents "are watching you," Whitehead said.
 "But they're also thinking, what can I do to help you?"

 Porter, which will add seventh and eighth grades in the next two years and grow to 650 students, is just the newest example of school choice in the county.
-For the past five years, Prince William has offered students an opportunity to attend out-of-boundary schools at nearly all grade levels.
+For the last five years, Prince William has offered students an opportunity to attend out-of-boundary schools at nearly all grade levels.

 Prince William gives its students more flexibility in choosing schools than do other area districts.
-Schools throughout the county offer specialties that focus on such subjects as foreign languages, informational technology, math and science or the arts.
+Schools throughout the county offer specialities that focus on such subjects as foreign languages, informational technology, math and science or the arts.
 Students do not have to take a qualifying test to enroll, as all the programs are provided on a space-available basis.

 The numbers of transfer students have steadily increased: This year, 3,209 Prince William students attended out-of-boundary schools, compared with 2,484 last year.
 Prince William has about 66,000 students countywide.

 Anissa Watkins's daughter Jaihna is a two-time pioneer.
 As a first-grader, she attended Pennington School when it first opened.
 Now, as a 10-year-old fifth-grader, she has moved to Porter, much closer to home.
 Watkins says that, as a parent, she loves the school's homework load, the discipline, the dress code and particularly the parent volunteer requirement.

 "I love it," said Watkins, who works full time.
 "I don't feel that it's a burden."

 After five years, Superintendent Edward L. Kelly sees specialty programs as an experiment that has worked.

 "We've gone past the point where you can say everybody's got to get the same education," he said.
 "It's almost to the point where high schools are small universities."